emilylzhang/emilylzhang.github.io/README.md

 # emilylzhang.github.io
 This is my personal website and playground.
-Visit https://emilylzhang.github.io to check it out!
+Visit emzhang.me to check it out!